developersociety/wagtail-link-block/README.rst

-Wagail LinkBlock
+Wagtail LinkBlock
 ================

-A link block to use as part of other StructBlocks which lets the user choose a link either to a Page, Document, external URL, Email, or anchor within the current page and whether or not they want the link to open in a new window.
+A link block to use as part of other StructBlocks which lets the user choose a link either to a Page, Document, external URL, Email, telephone or anchor within the current page and whether or not they want the link to open in a new window.

 It hides the unused fields, making the admin clearer and less cluttered.